 Odisha is eyeing five-fold growth in seafood exports to Rs 20,000 crore in the next five years and is looking to facilitate infrastructure development such as improvement in fishing harbours to meet the target.
-"Odisha has a huge potential to augment exports of seafood.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)